 Anemia is a health condition in which the body has fewer red blood cells as compared to the usual quantity.
 The red blood cells are responsible for the carriage of oxygen to the body tissues and organs.
 Red blood cells help the organs in utilizing the energy from food.
 When a person is anemic (one who suffers from anemia), his red blood cells do not carry much oxygen to the organs and tissues, in particular to the heart and the brain.
 It may cause the poor functioning of those organs and tissues.
 Anemia of chronic kidney disease treatment guidelines includes medical history, blood tests, supplements, and transfusion of red blood cells.

 What are the causes of anemia in chronic kidney disease?

 Anemia is prevalent in chronic kidney disease.
 When CKD is in its early stage, anemia begins to progress and gets worse with the worsening of the condition.
 People with problems such as kidney failure also have the problem of anemia.
 A damaged kidney cannot produce sufficient EPO.
 EPO stands for erythropoietin, also called hematopoietic or haemopoietin.
 It is a kind of protein secreted by the kidneys because of cellular hypoxia.
 It braces the production of red blood cells in the bone marrow.
-However, due to less production of EPO, the bone marrow produces less red blood cells, which results in anemia.
+However, due to less production of EPO, the bone marrow produces fewer red blood cells, which results in anemia.
 Fewer red blood cells are the reason why the human body stays deprived of needed oxygen.
 One of the widespread and logical causes of anemia in humans is the loss of blood that occurs during dialysis or transplant.

-Moreover, a low level of iron, folic acid, and vitamin B2 in food is also a significant cause behind anemia in humans.
+Moreover, a low level of iron, folic acid, and vitamin B2 in food is also a significant cause of anemia in humans.
 This nutrition is considered vital for the making of hemoglobin.
 Some other causes of anemia in chronic kidney disease includes-